renatarsilva/store-it/README.md

 # Store It

-Store-it is a cloud-based file storage application similar to Google Drive.
+Store It is a cloud-based file storage application similar to Google Drive.
 It allows users to securely store, manage, and access their documents online.
+Using appwrite.
 <img center="right" src="./public/assets/images/storeIt.png"  />

 ## Features